repkins/SubnauticaSeaTruckFlexible/README.md

 As modules rotate around joints, it also deforms connection meshes between modules supported by **manually added bone-weights data** to those meshes, remaking into Unity skinned mesh instances of those connectors.

 ## To-do
- 1. Seatruck module rotation states transformation from-to saved game;
- 2. Adaptations of docking/undocking to Seatruck docking habitat module;
+ 1. Adaptations of docking/undocking to Seatruck docking habitat module;